FreeDSx/LDAP/docs/Server/Configuration.md

 **Default**: `RuleBasedAccessControl` over the rules from `setAclRules()`.

-## Backend
+## Storage

-The LDAP server handles directory data through `WritableStorageBackend`, which applies LDAP semantics over the storage built from the configured backend config.

 ------------------
 #### setStorageConfig

-Storage is configured on `ServerOptions` via `setStorageConfig()` or by passing a config to the `ServerOptions` constructor.
-Choose one of the built-in backend configs: `PdoConfig` (SQLite or MySQL) or `InMemoryStorageConfig`.
-All directory operations (search, authenticate, and optionally write) are dispatched to the resulting storage.
+Where directory data lives, set with `setStorageConfig()` or by passing the config to the `ServerOptions` constructor.
+All directory operations are dispatched to the resulting storage.

 ```php
 use FreeDSx\Ldap\LdapServer;